syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/faqs/multithreading-powerpoint-reading-faqs.md

 documentation: UG
 ---

-# Frequently asked questions about multithreading in PowerPoint presentation
+# Frequently asked questions about multithreading in PowerPoint

 The frequently asked questions regarding multithreading and thread-safety support in opening, editing, and saving PowerPoint presentations are listed below.